jaures/wordle-solver/README.md

 # Wordle-solver
 CLI program to assist with wordle. https://www.powerlanguage.co.uk/wordle/

-This solution relies heavily on regex expressions to generate candidate solutions.
+Unlike more complex solutions, this was an attempt to write a simple solver, which ended up relying heavily on regex expressions to generate candidate solutions.

 Todo:
-- Further testing to see how it performs against other more complex solutions
+[_] Generate histogram of performance to compare against other solutions